-Wellbeing in the Sixth Form is provided through the House system and is complimented by a lecture programme for parents that addresses a range of issues in this area.
+Wellbeing in the Sixth Form is provided through timetabled lessons (LVI) and via House system and is complimented by a lecture programme for parents that addresses a range of issues in this area.

 Bradfield Horizons provides advice and guidance on everything from university applications - UK and overseas - to traineeships and apprenticeships.
 Parents are provided with a comprehensive information pack in the Spring of the Lower Sixth.